jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 When creating an instance, we can select the OS, CPU, RAM, the VPC, the AZ subnet, and the storage (EBS) for root folder to get the OS, the network card, and the firewall rules as security group.
 The security group helps to isolate the instance, for example, authorizing ssh on port 22 and HTTP port 80.
-Get the public ssh key, and when the instance is started, use: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com ` to connect to the EC2
+Get the public ssh key, and when the instance is started, use: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com ` to connect to the EC2.
+The `.pem` file need to be restricted with `chmod 0400`

 Can also use **EC2 Instance Connect** to open a terminal in the web browser.
-Need to get SSH port open.
+Still need to get SSH port open.

 EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and start some services at boot time.